Understanding a 70/30 Divorce Asset Split With Examples

 • Personal savings – whether these are in individual or joint accounts, any monetary assets are generally added to the pot.

 • Pensions – these are considered to be a matrimonial asset, and their value will be taken into account when coming to a financial settlement.
-There are various ways you can split pensions, but it general, you should weigh up pension sharing and pension offsetting.
+There are various ways you can split pensions, but in general, you should weigh up pension sharing and pension offsetting.

 • Business assets – even non-family businesses set up and managed by one spouse are considered to belong to both husband and wife in terms of their value.
 But rather than selling the business and splitting proceeds, often the division of assets will be realised via ongoing maintenance payments and/or a lump sum.